cindyeme/interactive-rating-component/README.md

 ### Continued development

-I move on to learning about and working with APIs on FrontendMentor challenges.
+I will move on to learning about and working with APIs on FrontendMentor challenges.

 ### Useful resources